pholdahl/PyTermChat/README.md

 in [Networking and Cloud computing](https://student.oslomet.no/studier/-/studieinfo/emne/DATA2410/2022/H%C3%98ST), but it has been significantly extended to include additional features like a Rock-Paper-Scissors game.

+### Extensive Commenting

+The code contains extensive comments, with almost every line commented.
+This level of detail was required by our lecturer for a course assignment to ensure clarity and thorough documentation of the code's functionality.

 ## Features

 - **Multi-threaded Server:** Handles multiple clients simultaneously.